dwood2020/webpage-element-watcher/README.md

 ### Getting started

 This project runs on .NET 6.
 If `dotnet --version` returns a version number < 6, install the .NET 6 SDK from [here](https://dotnet.microsoft.com/en-us/download).
+(May also work on older versions of .NET / .NET Core but this is not tested.)

 ---
 TBC